 A Balda Jubilette with Schneider Radionar 50mm f/2.9 lens in Compur-Rapid shutter.

 The 1951 Balda Baldinette was very similar to later versions of the Balda Baldina with a chrome top cover that spanned the full width of the camera.
 It had a similar wind mechanism with a small button next to the wind knob that needed to be pushed to reset the wind lock after each exposure.
-A version with uncoupled rangefinder was the Mess Baldinette, as pictured below.
+A version with uncoupled rangefinder was called Mess Baldinette.
 It had separate viewfinder and rangefinder windows, the latter had a magnification of about 1.5 for more accurate focussing.

 The Baldinettes were available with Baldanar f/3.5 and f/2.8 as well as Schneider Radionar f/3.5 and f/2.9.
 A cheaper version of the Baldinette was the Rigona, the main difference being the Rigonar f/3.5 lens found on the latter.
 A Mess Rigona with uncoupled rangefinder was also available.
-A more expensive version, and the most well-specified 35mm folding camera from Balda, was the Super Baldinette, which had a coupled rangefinder and was available with top of the range lenses such as the Rodenstock Heligon, Schneider Xenon or Enna Ennit.
-It was also distinct in having two rectangular and one circular viewfinder window, whereas on the Mess Baldinette and Mess Rigona it was the other way round.
+A more expensive version was the Super Baldinette (see next).

 The Mess Baldinette was also sold as Hapo 35, including a version with three rectangular viewfinder windows without accessory shoe.
 The Hapo 35 had Enna-Werk Haponar lenses, which suggests that the Baldanar lens on the Mess Baldinette was most likely made by Enna also.